rkgallaway/35-project-cms/LAB.md

 * Deploy your front-end (the React application) to AWS
   * Preferably, use the automated deployment process to connect a Cloud Formation stack
 * Complete the README.md with complete documentation, UML, and user notes.

+## Strech Goals!
+This application started out as a monolithic, standard React App.
+Take a look at the [Original React CMS](https://codesandbox.io/s/72qwmw6qnx) and create an image and notes that map out the original application was transformed into the Redux version that you worked on for this lab.